MaterializeInc/materialize/doc/user/content/sql/isolation-level.md

 because Strict Serializable may need to wait for writes to propagate through materialized views and indexes, while Serializable does not.

+## Learn more

+Check out:

-See the [PostgreSQL documentation](https://www.postgresql.org/docs/current/transaction-iso.html) for more information on isolation levels.
+- [PostgreSQL documentation](https://www.postgresql.org/docs/current/transaction-iso.html) for more information on isolation levels.

-See the [Jepsen Consistency Models documentation](https://jepsen.io/consistency) for more information on consistency models.
+- [Jepsen Consistency Models documentation](https://jepsen.io/consistency) for more information on consistency models.